How to resize partition in Windows Server 2008 R2

 - Incorrect operations cannot be undone.

-Shrink volume in Disk Management:
+How to shrink volume in Server 2008 Disk Management:

 Step 1: Press “Windows” and “R” on keyboard, type “compmgmt.msc” to open Disk Management console.
 Right click the partition and select “Shrink Volume“.